sarahseewhy/RockPaperScissors/README.md

 ###Demonstration:

-The game is hosted on Heroku and you can play it here.
+The game is hosted on Heroku and you can play it [here](http://sarahseewhy-rockpaperscissors.herokuapp.com/).
+Have fun!

 ![alt text](https://raw.githubusercontent.com/sarahseewhy/RockPaperScissors/master/public/images/rpsls.png "Screenshot")